ldeso/blitz/README.md

 A minimalist [Fischer chess clock](https://en.wikipedia.org/wiki/Fischer_clock) for Android.

+This app is free software.
-The source code is entirely contained in the file [MainActivity.kt](app/src/main/java/net/leodesouza/blitz/MainActivity.kt).
+Its source code is available [on GitHub](https://github.com/ldeso/blitz) under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Features

   - Defaults to 5+3 Fischer timing (5 minutes + 3 seconds per move).
   - Total time and increment can be set by horizontal and vertical dragging.
   - The back action pauses or resets the clock.